snotskie/ttrpg/site/src/characters.md

 </table>
 ```

-!!! details "DM Note: Campaign Genre Archetype"
+!!! details "DM Note: Campaign Value System"
-    The default Stat bonuses characters in your campaign setting receive as a result of their Lifestyle help give shape and flavor to the narrative.
-This happens by creating a sense of what life looks like in the setting, or is assumed to look like in the stories characters tell one another, all before the first session has even begun!

-    To help you make the choice of what default Stat bonuses to give, consider the following as you imagine the genre you want to provide your players and the value systems entrenched in the game setting's world:
+    Consider the following as you imagine the genre you want to provide your players and the value systems entrenched in the campaign's world itself:

     - **Virtue and Vice** settings are those where well-developed virtues naturally align with roles in harmonious or mystical worlds--and vices run counter to it, manifesting as a "dark side" to the good in the world.
 This is likely the most familiar genre archetype, especially for good vs. evil stories. *E.g. for high fantasy, utopian sci-fi, shonen, optimistic post-apocalyptic worlds, mythological, magical realism, allegorical fables, urban fantasy, and children's stories.* The Blossomed, Driven, and Steadfast upgrade options are the most "default" in such settings, and deviation from them could represent character growth away from the default expectations of the setting's world.
     - **Fate and Knowledge** settings are those where characters' personal traits connect them to mystical or supernatural forces, shaping their destinies through divine, cursed, or esoteric interactions.
 This genre archetype resists feeling familiar as it often subverts familiarity in order to invoke unsettling feelings. *E.g. for dark fantasy, gothic fiction, mystical post-apocalypse, psy-fi, cosmic horror, occult fiction, dystopian fiction, and supernatural horror.* The Prodigious, Chosen, and Warry upgrade options are the most "default" in such settings, and deviation from them could represent character growth away from the default expectations of the setting's world.
     - **Cunning and Capability** settings are those where creativity, intellect, and guile define roles in intricate, high-stakes environments focused on survival, power, or ingenuity.
 This genre archetype is likely familiar, and fits stories well that have high stakes without necessarily a clear good vs. evil component. *E.g. for  cyberpunk, steam punk, hard sci-fi, spy fiction, heist fiction, josei, surveillance-state fiction, noir, and antihero/villain stories.* The Crafty, Wired, and Compelling upgrade options are the most "default" in such settings, and deviation from them could represent character growth away from the default expectations of the setting's world.

-    In any case, provide your players with a small set of default Stat bonuses to choose from that both have in-game flavor and balance the first three Stats (Head, Hand, Heart) with the second three Stats (Home, Hurt, Hurry).
-These default Stat bonuses allow players to get into the game quicker, while setting them up for character growth later when (or if) they choose to upgrade their Lifestyle in the Session Shop.

 ## History